sungsoo-ahn/2025/_posts/2025-04-28-yolov8-the-missing-paper.md

 ## The *C2f* Layer

 The main building block of YOLOv8 is the *C2f* convolution layer, which is a *CSPNet*-style block<d-cite key="CSPNet"></d-cite>.
 In the beginning of the CSPNet the input tensor is split in half along the channel dimension and only one half is forwarded through the layers of the network, while the other half is skip-connected to the end where the two halves are concatenated.
-The main purpose of this architecture is *not* to improve the model accuracy, but rather to reduce the computational and memory costs while introducing only minor degradation to the accuracy.
+The CPSNet architecture can be applied on top of any network.
+Its main purpose is *not* to improve the model accuracy, but rather to reduce the computational and memory costs while introducing only minor degradation to the accuracy.

 The cross-stage partial connection was developed by trying to improve on the DenseNet<d-cite key="DenseNet"></d-cite>, as these networks introduce the largest amount of redundancy.
 But even the CSPDenseNets are still too demanding to be used for real-time object detection.
 A more efficient alternative to DenseNets are VoVNets<d-cite key="VoVNet"></d-cite>, which instead of concatenating features at every subsequent layer, proposes to concatenate features only once in the last feature map.
 This "*CPSVoVNet*" block is very similar to the *CSPOSANet* block used in the Scaled-YOLOv4-tiny<d-cite key="scaled-yolov4"></d-cite> model and to the *G-ELAN* block reinvented for the YOLOv9<d-cite key="yolov9"></d-cite> model.